Risdon Park South

 Risdon Park South faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 12.3%, significantly lower than the Australian average of 30.4%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+The area's university qualification rate is 12.3%, significantly lower than Australia's average of 30.4%.
 Bachelor degrees are the most common at 8.1%, followed by postgraduate qualifications (2.5%) and graduate diplomas (1.7%).
-Trade and technical skills are prominent, with 40.3% of residents aged 15+ holding vocational credentials - advanced diplomas (8.5%) and certificates (31.8%).
+Vocational credentials are prevalent, with 40.3% of residents aged 15+ holding such qualifications - advanced diplomas at 8.5% and certificates at 31.8%.
+A total of 24.6% of the population is actively engaged in formal education, including 10.5% in primary education, 8.0% in secondary education, and 2.2% pursuing tertiary education.

-A significant 24.6% of the population is actively pursuing formal education, including 10.5% in primary education, 8.0% in secondary education, and 2.2% in tertiary education.
+A substantial 24.6% of the population actively pursues formal education.
+This includes 10.5% in primary education, 8.0% in secondary education, and 2.2% pursuing tertiary education.

 Frequently Asked Questions - Education